25 most common laboratory equipment and their uses with pictures

-A watch glass is a popular type of chemistry lab equipment.
-It's a concave piece of glass normally used to hold solids, evaporate liquids and heat small quantities of a substance.
+A watch glass is one of the popular types of laboratory instruments.
+It's a concave piece of glass customarily used to hold solids, evaporate liquids, and heat small quantities of a substance.

 This apparatus is a small receptacle usually made using porcelain.
-Not all laboratory glassware is appropriate for heating as they can get damaged or break.
+Not all laboratory glassware is appropriate for heating as some can get damaged or break.

-However, a crucible is heat-resistant and is ideal for containing compounds when heated to high temperatures.
-It has a lid that is meant to contain particles of smoke.
+However, a crucible is heat-resistant and ideal for containing compounds when heated to high temperatures.
+In addition, it has a lid that is meant to contain particles of smoke.

 5. Volumetric flasks

-Volumetric flasks are another popular chemistry laboratory equipment.
+Volumetric flask tops among the most common laboratory equipment list.
 It is a type of glassware calibrated to hold exact volumes of a liquid at a precise temperature.
-In chemistry, it is used to prepare standard solutions and for accurate dilutions.
+In chemistry, a volumetric flask is used to prepare standard solutions and for accurate dilutions.

 There are different sizes of this flask, and the volume is usually indicated.
 Depending on what amount of solution you want to prepare, you can use a 50ml, 125ml, 250ml, 500ml, or 1000ml volumetric flask.